hilfa007/DALL-E2-vs-Stable-Diffusion2-Evaluation-FID-and-IS-/README.md

 <br>
  • μreal and μgenerated are the mean feature representations of real and generated images<br>
- • Σreal and Σgenerated are the covariance matrices of real and gener-ated image features<br>
+ • Σreal and Σgenerated are the covariance matrices of real and generated image features<br>
  • Tr denotes the trace operation<br>

 <Big><b><u>Inception Score(IS) Calculation:</u></b></Big><br>